Learn to assist during a disaster with your drone.

 - Chris Grazioso, FEMA Search and Rescue Team

-A disaster zone can be chaotic, and oftentimes lives are at stake.
-You want to make sure that your ‘assistance’ is actually helping, rather than causing a distraction that pulls first responders away from their primary mission.
+A disaster zone can be chaotic and lives are at stake.
 Drones can be a huge asset in a disaster response, but they need to be deployed knowledgeably, legally, and in cooperation with public safety assets.

 Our course outlines the challenges of a disaster zone, how to prepare, and ways to help.

 Our course explains the Incident Command structure of different disasters ensuring your drone operations are an asset to EMS teams.